theaquamarine/windows-powershell-docs/docset/windows/netadapter/get-netadaptersriov.md

 - NoBusResources: SR-IOV cannot be used on this network adapter as there are not enough PCI Express bus numbers available.
 - NoIoMmuSupport: SR-IOV cannot be used on this computer because of one or more of the following reasons.
 - - The processor does not support second level address translation (SLAT).
-For processors manufactured by Intel Corporation™ (Intel™), this feature might be referred to as Extended Page Tables (EPT).
+For processors manufactured by Intel Corporation???
+(Intel???), this feature might be referred to as Extended Page Tables (EPT).
-For processors manufactured by Advanced Micro Devices™ (AMD™), this feature might be referred to as Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT).
+For processors manufactured by Advanced Micro Devices???
+(AMD???), this feature might be referred to as Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT).
 - - The chipset on the computer does not do Interrupt and/or DMA remapping, without which SR-IOV cannot be supported.
 - - This computer has been configured to disable the use of I/O remapping hardware.
 - NoVfBarSpace: SR-IOV cannot be used on this network adapter as there are not enough PCI Express BAR resources available.